Janibek Alimkhanuly

-Janibek Alimkhanuly (also spelled as Zhanibek Alimkhanuly, born 1 April 1993) is a Kazakhstani professional boxer who has held the WBO middleweight title since August 2022.
-As an amateur he won gold medals at the 2013 World Championships, 2013 Asian Championships and 2014 Asian Games.
+Janibek Alimkhanuly (also spelled as Zhanibek Alimkhanuly, born 1 April 1993) is a Kazakh professional boxer and unified middleweight champion who has held the WBO title since 2022, and the IBF title since 2023.
+As an amateur, he won gold medals at the 2013 World Championships, 2013 Asian Championships and 2014 Asian Games.
 He also represented Kazakhstan at the 2016 Summer Olympics in the middleweight division, losing in the quarter-finals.
+He won the WBO Interim middleweight title on May 21, 2022, before being elevated to full champion on August 30, 2022, and he then won the IBF title on October 14, 2023.

 Early life

 Alimkhanuly began boxing at the age of six because of his father and grandfather's love of the sport.
 His first fight was at six and he lost that match.

 Professional career

 Early career

-Alimkhanuly made his professional debut against Milton Núñez, a former opponent of Alimkhanuly's fellow countryman Gennady Golovkin, on 29 October 2016 in his home city of Almaty, Kazakhstan.
+Alimkhanuly made his professional debut in 29 Oct 2016 against Milton Núñez, a former opponent of Alimkhanuly's fellow countryman Gennady Golovkin, on 29 October 2016 in his home city of Almaty, Kazakhstan.
 He won the bout via first-round technical knockout.

+From 2016 to 2019, Alimkhanuly amused a record of 8–0.
 Ahead of his fight with Issah Samir on 21 March 2020, the world was struck with COVID-19.
 Alimkhanuly's fight was canceled but he said it's not a big deal that his bout was canceled and that there were more pressing concerns.
 "We just lost the fight date, someone lost the family.
 It’s not easy.
 We will fight when everything calms down but nobody will not return them to their family.
 I wish all patients a quick recovery.”

-In his toughest test yet, Alimkhanuly faced former WBA (Regular) champion Rob Brant as the co-featured bout to Vasyl Lomachenko vs. Masayoshi Nakatani on 26 June 2021 in Paradise, Nevada.
+In his toughest test yet, Alimkhanuly faced former WBA (Regular) champion Rob Brant as the co-featured bout to Vasiliy Lomachenko vs. Masayoshi Nakatani on 26 June 2021 in Paradise, Nevada.
 He knocked Brant down in the sixth round en route to an eighth-round corner retirement victory.

 Alimkhanuly faced the former two-time world middleweight champion Hassan N'Dam N'Jikam on 20 November 2021, on the Terence Crawford vs. Shawn Porter undercard.
 He won the fight by an eight-round technical knockout.
 Alimkhanuly was ahead on the scorecards at the time of the stoppage (with scores of 70–62, 70–62 and 70–61) and had knocked N'Jikam down in the third round.